-Andersonville was one of the first neighborhoods I got to experience outside of the usual tourist attractions when I was growing up.
+Andersonville was one of the first neighborhoods I got to experience outside of the usual tourist attractions when I would visit Chicago.
 In high school my photography class took a field trip to Uptown & I wandered over to Andersonville.
 I loved Clark St. & the ‘restaurant strip’, the quirky atmosphere of eclectic shops, & the overall diversity that the neighborhood offered.
 Later, I took dance classes at Gus Giordano Dance School which advanced my love for the neighborhood.

 Distinctive to Andersonville is a lack of national chains.
 Most businesses are local to Chicago & that is something I really love.
 Bakeries, antique stores, bars, coffee shops, boutiques, & breweries – There is something for everyone.

 - George’s Ice Cream & Sweets – As you are aware by now, I LOVE ICE CREAM.
 Despite being lactose intolerant… George’s is the spot in Andersonville for something sweet.

 - Reza’s Restaurant – Come here with an appetite & with a group as the portions are large & it’s common to share – reservations accepted

 - Hopleaf Bar – Belgian-inspired kitchen & insane beer collection.
 My favorite item on the menu is the Mussels & Frites.
 No reservations—first come, first served

 - Jerry’s – Don’t miss this place!
 With so many options in Andersonville I sometimes forget about Jerry’s but whenever I go I wonder why I don’t go more often!
 Interesting decor, great menu with a lot of solid options, & great beer list.
 Pro Tip: Get the House Jalapeno Poppers, you won’t regret it – reservations accepted